 Again, I think that that shows there are lots of different people in the gay community — some have kids, some don’t.
 I’m really proud and happy to be able to take her out in a predominantly gay community and show her off and hopefully inspire somebody else to want to go down this crazy road and have a kid and learn that it’s completely possible.

 We decided in February we would land on a name, picked one, and then my friend had a baby the next day and named her baby the same name we had chosen!
 So we did [our naming] exercise over again and landed on Olive.

 Her middle name is Grace, which is my sister’s name.
 My sister was the only one that knew we were pregnant before we announced it to our families.
 She had agreed that she would fly to California with us, drive to Oregon, be there for the birth and then help us come back.
 About two weeks after we became pregnant, she called sobbing that she was pregnant and was so sorry she wouldn’t be able to help us in the way we had anticipated.
 I was just over the moon, excited to have a cousin that would be the same age as Olive.
 So I didn’t care that she wouldn’t be able to help us in the way we had planned, but that was why we gave her the middle name Grace.

 Embedded within the Bobbie DNA is the notion of inclusivity.
 Our formula allows parents and caregivers to confidently feed and bond with their babies — free of judgment and worry.
 During Pride month, the tenet of inclusivity feels all the more relevant.
 This was a great opportunity to share the stories of same-sex couples who have successfully started their biological families and have turned to Bobbie on their feeding journey.
-We share the story of Trans Dad, Trystan Reese, and others we truly admire.
+We share the story of Trans Dad, Trystan Reese, same sex couple the Ong family and others we truly admire.